 1. Integrate video into your internal communication strategy.

 These days, it’s almost expected that companies will deliver information through video.
 In fact, “93% of internal communication professionals believe that video has become essential,” according to a report by Melcrum.
+It’s safe to say video is an internal communication trend that isn’t going anywhere.

 If you are wondering how to integrate video into your internal communication strategy, consider some of the following: